The Festivals of American Samoa

 If you're fortunate enough to witness one of these pageants during your visit, you'll experience an authentic slice of American Samoan culture that goes well beyond the glitz and glamour – it's a genuine celebration of tradition, talent and community pride.

-The festival is usually held throughout June, but check out the American Samoa Visitors Bureau's website for the upcoming dates.
+The festival is usually held throughout June, but check out the American Samoa Visitors Bureau's website or social media for the upcoming dates.

 The festivities kick off with a flag-raising ceremony that you'll find unlike any Flag Day you've experienced before: a brass band playing as schoolboys wearing traditional lavalava march in a military parade, proudly holding both the American and American Samoan flags.
 You'll also witness a traditional 'ava ceremony.
 It's a beautiful blend of cultures that we find absolutely captivating.